ethereum-optimism/optimism/specs/derivation.md

 block consolidation][g-consolidation] failed or because no [unsafe L2 blocks][g-unsafe-l2-block] were known in the first place.
 This section explains how this happens.

-> **Note**: This only describes interaction with the execution engine in the context of L2 chain derivation from L1.
+> **Note** This only describes interaction with the execution engine in the context of L2 chain derivation from L1.
 The
 > sequencer also interacts with the engine when it needs to create new L2 blocks using L2 transactions submitted by
 > users.